Youth in Focus

 Youth in Focus is a non-profit youth photography organization in Seattle, Washington that offers photography classes for youth (13–19 years of age) in order to help young people develop skills and attitudes to overcome barriers they face and support them on their journey to a positive adulthood.

-Each class is limited to 11 students with one teaching artist and several adult volunteer mentors.
+There are just 11 pupils in each session, one teaching artist, and numerous adult volunteer mentors.
 Core classes include three levels of traditional black and white film and two levels of digital photography.
 Classes meet twice weekly over nine weeks for a total of 60 hours of instruction, plus time spent outside class working on assignments, and the schedule mirrors the Seattle Public Schools calendar.

 History

 Founding

 Youth in Focus was founded in 1994 by retired high school teacher Walter Bodle.
 During his 30-year teaching career in Compton, California, Walter would ask, "What is the big difference that makes one young person become a successful orthopedic surgeon, and the one who sat next to him in class is dead or in jail before the age of 20?"
 The answer always was found with an adult who took time to care and support.

 The organization started summer photography program in a borrowed darkroom, and as a result, 14 youths completed the first 10-week session of Youth in Focus.
 The organization was incorporated as a non-profit in 1997.
 Today, this nationally-recognized program has afternoon and summer sessions and serves nearly 200 participants each year.
 The organization offers free classes year-round in a purpose-built photography space.
-Youth and Focus continues to expand its service through partnerships with other local youth service agencies and by providing advice and encouragement across the country to other groups who seek to emulate our model of youth empowerment through photography.
+Youth in Focus continues to expand its service through partnerships with other local youth service agencies and by providing advice and encouragement across the country to other groups who seek to emulate our model of youth empowerment through photography.
 When not traveling, Walter lives in Seattle's Madrona neighborhood with his wife, Lynne Iglitzin, and dog, Candy.

 Youth in Focus began working with the Raikes Foundation in 2010 to participate in the Youth Program Quality Initiative.
 Youth Program Quality Assessment (YPQA) scores for Youth in Focus, in the Spring of 2011 and 2012, were consistently higher than comparison scores for 780 other National Youth programs.
 Our scores were higher in all main categories, and significantly higher in Supportive Environment and Youth Engagement.